iviapps/IviApps/README.md

 ![Banner](./Banner.png)

-<h1 align="center">¡Hola! 👋 Soy Iveth B.</h1>
+<h1 align="center"> 👋 Hello there!
+I'm Iveth. </h1>

 <p align="center">
-  <strong>Desarrolladora Full-Stack | Always learning, always building. </strong><br />
+  <strong> Full-Stack Developer | Always learning, always building. </strong><br />

 </p>

 ---

-### 👩‍💻 Sobre mí
+### 👩‍💻 About me

-Soy desarrolladora con experiencia en la creación de aplicaciones web y móviles modernas, con enfoque en interfaces intuitivas, backend escalable y soluciones ágiles usando herramientas no-code.
-Me apasiona automatizar procesos y crear experiencias visuales conectadas a datos en tiempo real.
+I am a developer with experience in creating modern web and mobile applications, with a focus on intuitive interfaces, scalable backend and agile solutions using no-code tools.
+I am passionate about automating processes and creating visual experiences connected to real-time data.

 ---

-### 🛠️ Tecnologías y Herramientas
+### 🛠️ Technologies and Tools

 #### 💻 Frontend